simonwardjones/simonwardjones.co.uk/content/posts/linear_regression.md

 summary: "From zero to Linear Regression"
 ---

-What is linear regression 🤷‍♂️?
+What is `linear regression` 🤷‍♂️?

-If your interested read on, if you're not, see you self out. 🚪
+If you're interested read on, if you're not, see yourself out. 🚪

 This article is the first of a series covering fundamental machine learning algorithms.
 Each post will be split into two parts
   1. [**The idea and key concepts**]({{< relref "#the-idea-and-key-concepts" >}})